 4. Complicated to use

-Some businesses purchase an inventory management solution without considering the amount of time and money required for train their staff.
+Some businesses purchase an inventory management solution without considering the amount of time and money required to train their staff.
 Undoubtedly, training staff can be a time-consuming and expensive process.
 A number of businesses find themselves struggling to manage time and cost, causing delays in project submissions.

 However, when it comes to choosing a software solution, it is best to look for vendors that offer software trials or live demonstrations, offering you the opportunity to test drive the inventory software.
-Truly, evaluating how easy or difficult a product will be for your staff to learn is the best way to avoid the common inventory management system buying mistake.
+Truly, evaluating how easy or difficult a product will be for your staff to learn is the best way to avoid common inventory management system buying mistakes.

 In order to maximize your ROI from your new inventory system, make sure your staff receives the right training in order to make the most of the software.

 Continuing with old trends and not keeping pace with current industry trends is one of the biggest inventory management system mistakes made by businesses.
 Some companies opt for periodic inventory management systems that do not show an accurate picture of your stocks and take into account the stock at a given moment.